 - Add salt and pepper to taste.
 (The mustard and Tabasco add a bit of bite, so add only a little salt at first, taste, then add more if necessary.
 It's easier putting salt in than it is taking it out.)

 - About the milk: add it in, a tablespoon at a time, until the mixture is smooth and creamy.
 Many people don't realize how important the texture is.
-The best ones are creamy, and adding the milk will give you this creamy consistency.
+The best ones are creamy, and adding the milk will give you that perfect consistency.

 What Does "Creamy Texture" Look Like?